Seventeen (South Korean band): 2020–2021: Contract renewal and "Power of Love" project

+2022–2023: Face the Sun and expanded touring

-On April 15, Seventeen released an English-language digital single titled "Darl+ing" ahead of their fourth studio album, Face the Sun.
+On April 15, 2022, Seventeen released an English-language digital single titled "Darl+ing" ahead of their fourth studio album, Face the Sun.
 The album was released on May 27 with the lead single "Hot".
 They also released their first film, Seventeen Power of Love: The Movie, in worldwide theaters on April 20 and 23 (excluding France and Japan, where it was released on April 21 and 29, respectively).

-On May 7 and 8, 2022 Seventeen held their Japanese Fanmeeting 'Hanabi' at Saitama Super Arena, their first offline performance in the country in two and a half years since their Ode to You tour in 2019.
-That month, Pledis Entertainment announced that Seventeen would embark on their third world tour, Be the Sun, starting with the Gocheok Sky Dome in Seoul from June 25 to 26, 2022.
-The North American leg consisted of 12 shows in arenas across the US and Canada from August 10 to September 6.
-The group's label announced the addition of Asian shows in Jakarta, Bangkok, Manila, and Singapore from September 24 to October 13.
-In June 2022, the Japan leg for the Be the Sun tour was confirmed.
-The group performed six shows in domes across Japan, including Kyocera Dome Osaka, Tokyo Dome, and Vantelin Dome Nagoya in Aichi.
+On May 7 and 8, Seventeen held their Japanese Fan meeting 'Hanabi' at Saitama Super Arena, their first offline performance in the country in two and a half years.
+In the same month, Pledis Entertainment announced the Be The Sun World Tour, Seventeen's third world tour, and their first tour after COVID-19.
+The tour started with performances at the Gocheok Sky Dome in Seoul in June before continuing on to a North American leg, consisting of 12 shows in arenas across the US and Canada from August 10 to September 6.
+Additional shows in Jakarta, Bangkok, Manila, and Singapore were held from September 24 to October 13, and the Japan leg for the Be the Sun tour was confirmed in June 2022.
+The group performed six shows in domes across Japan including Kyocera Dome Osaka, Tokyo Dome, and Vantelin Dome Nagoya in Aichi.

 On July 18, 2022, Seventeen released the repackaged version of their fourth studio album, Sector 17, along with its lead single "_World".
-The remixed version of the song featured British singer Anne-Marie and was released on August 26.
-On November 9, Seventeen released their third Japanese EP Dream.

-On December 10, Seventeen made their first appearance at an American festival, performing on the LA3C festival's main stage at Los Angeles State Historic Park.
-Pledis Entertainment announced two additional shows in Asia—December 17 at Philippine Arena and December 28 at Gelora Bung Karno Madya Stadium—making Seventeen the first K-pop acts to hold their own concerts in these venues.
+A remixed version of the song featuring English singer Anne-Marie was later released on August 26.
+On November 9, Seventeen released their third Japanese EP, Dream.
+The next month, the group made their first appearance at an American festival, performing on the LA3C festival's main stage at Los Angeles State Historic Park on December 10.
+Two final shows were held for the Be the Sun tour in Asia—December 17 at Philippine Arena and December 28 at Gelora Bung Karno Madya Stadium—making Seventeen the first K-pop acts to hold their own concerts in the venues.